IvMisticos/AboutMe/Terms and Conditions.md

 3.3 Customer can request a private (available only for buyer and it's developer, more expensive) or public (available for anyone after purchase, cheaper.
 Developer may provide you a discount) product.

-3.4 If customer wants to sell the ordered product, customer will have to discuss it with the developer.
+3.4 If customer wants to sell, gift or share the ordered product, customer will have to discuss it with the developer.

 3.5 Customer should pay prepayment* in case developer asks to so that we begin making the order.